 Teachers at the center utilize High Scope Curriculum to cultivate lesson plans that promote the use of interest areas to promote learning experiences in all developmental areas.
 We do not utilize television as a learning method in our childcare facilities.

 This curriculum is assessed by COR Advantage, which is an ongoing comprehensive assessment tool.
-It will help to document the development progress of each child.
-Assessments will be used to help plan lesson plans and conveyed in bi-annual parent/teacher conferences.
+It will help to document the development level of each child.
+The assessments will be documented in child's record.

 Our Children Will: